fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

   // using another (unnatural) ordering, with lambdas
   employee m3 = min(e1, e2, [](employee const& a,
-                               employee const& b){
+                               employee const& b) {
           return a.name < b.name;
   });
 }
 {% endhighlight %}
 But so far, I have not mentioned anything that an experienced programmer does not know, the use of predicates (comparators) is a common thing in practically all programming languages.
-What most programmers (and most of the API provided by programming languages) forget is to specify the semantics requirements of the predicate.
+What most programmers (and most of the APIs provided by programming languages) forget is to specify the semantic requirements of the predicate.

 So, what are the semantic requirements?
-We need to answer: What is Comparator?
+We need to answer: What our comparator (cmp) is?

-Comparator is a Relation, that is, a binary Predicate.
+A comparator is a Relation, that is, a binary Predicate.
 What kind of relation?
 It is an ordering.
 What kind of ordering?
 Is it a total ordering relation?
 Well, let’s check it: